.45 ACP: Cartridge dimensions

 The common rifling twist rate for this cartridge is 1 in 16 in, 6 grooves, Ø lands = .442 in (11.23 mm), Ø grooves = 45 in (11.43 mm), land width = .147 in (3.73 mm) and the primer type is large pistol.

 The cartridge headspaces on the mouth of the case at the L3 datum reference.

 According to Commission internationale permanente pour l'épreuve des armes à feu portatives (CIP) rulings, the .45 ACP cartridge case can handle up to 131 MPa Pmax piezo pressure.
 In CIP-regulated countries every pistol cartridge combination has to be proofed at 130% of this maximum CIP pressure to certify for sale to consumers.
 This means that .45 ACP chambered arms in CIP-regulated countries are currently (2016) proof-tested at 170 MPa PE piezo pressure.

 The SAAMI pressure limit for the .45 ACP is set at 21000 psi piezo pressure, while the SAAMI pressure limit for the .45 ACP +P is set at 23000 psi, piezo pressure.

 Performance

 The .45 ACP is an effective combat pistol cartridge.
-It combines accuracy as well as stopping power for use against human targets, has relatively low muzzle blast and flash, and it produces a stout, but manageable recoil in handguns (made worse in compact models).
+It combines accuracy as well as stopping power for use against human targets, has relatively low muzzle blast and flash, and it produces moderate recoil in handguns (made worse in compact models or with hot loads).

-The .45 ACP is generally considered to have a higher stopping power as compared to 9mm.
+The .45 ACP is generally considered to have greater stopping power than the 9mm.
 Due to its larger size and slower velocity it creates a larger wound channel and transfers more energy to the target.